ayoayco/blog/privacy.md

 ### How do I withdraw my consent?

-If after you opt-in, you change your mind, you may withdraw your consent for us to contact you, for the continued collection, use or disclosure of your information, at anytime, by contacting us at ayo@ayco.io
+If after you opt-in, you change your mind, you may withdraw your consent for us to contact you, for the continued collection, use or disclosure of your information, at anytime, by contacting us at hi@ayo.run

 You will also find an "unsubscribe" link at the bottom of our emails.